HackerSushant76/tripoto-clone/README.md

 #Tripoto Clone

-## Thisis a collaborative project completed by five group member
+## This is a collaborative project completed by five group member

 - Team Lead : Sushant Singh Yadav
 - Member-1 : Ritesh Kumar